 Back to Top

-Steve Emerson began his police career at the Aurora Police Department in 1975 and retired in 2005 at the rank of Agent.
-He served in a variety of assignments, including Patrol, SWAT, Emergency Response Team, Police Academy Instructor, Gang Unit, and a number of detective assignments.
-After retiring fom Aurora P.D., Steve worked as a patrol officer for the University of Colorado Police Department for six years and retired from there in 2011.
+Over the course of his law enforcement career Steve served in a variety of assignments with Aurora PD, including Patrol, SWAT, Emergency Response Team, Police Academy Instructor, Gang Unit, and a number of detective assignments.
+After retiring from Aurora P.D., Steve worked as a patrol officer for the University of Colorado Police Department for six years and retired from there in 2011.
+Steve also worked as a Security Specialist at Regis Jesuit H.S. before his passing.

 Back to Top